Welcome to 3Dpart.se , we have fast deliveries!

 • 2.1- Alt2/ by dragging the 3D model from the computer into the elegoo slicer box.

-• 2.3/ Place the 3D model in the center of the construction platform
+• 2.3/ Place the 3D model in the center of the build platform

 2.3.1/ Select your 3D model